Kreenholm Manufacturing Company: Mid-19th century and the founding Kreenholm

 The factories were built with limestone from a local quarry; all the structures for workers were built with logs.
-As the Baltic Sea is only about 16km away, large cotton warehouses were erected in the harbour at the mouth of the river where cotton, imported directly from the United States or Liverpool, was stored and brought up the river to the mill as needed.
+As the Baltic Sea is only about 16 km away, large cotton warehouses were erected in the harbour at the mouth of the river where cotton, imported directly from the United States or Liverpool, was stored and brought up the river to the mill as needed.
 A new spinnery was built on the island in 1870, and the company bought the adjacent Georgiyevsky Island in 1872 and built another mill there in 1899.
 The company also purchased Joala Manor and converted it into a mill in 1884, expanding it in 1890.
 The complex initially manufactured calico and received its raw materials from the Americas, Egypt, and India.
 The introduction of the St. Petersburg–Tallinn (Reval) railroad opened up Central Asian markets.
 In 1893 it contained 340,000 spindles, 22,000 looms, and employed 7,000 people.
 Professor Gerhart von Schulze-Gävernitz visited the mills in the 1890s stating that "the whole place is a bit of England on Russian ground."

 The carding and spinning machinery was from the firm of Platt Brothers & Co Ltd, in Oldham, England.
 Some of the looms were English, but most of them were made by the firm in its foundry and machine works, which were an adjunct of the mill.
 Riving power included 11 water turbines with a combined horsepower of 8,550, and supplementary steam engines of 700 horsepower were employed.
 Seventy per cent of the spindles were used in making yarns for sale principally among weavers in the St. Petersburg and Moscow textile districts.
 A specialty of the mill was 90s ply yarn, made from Egyptian yarn, for the rubber-tire manufacturers.
 The range of yarns produced was wide, running from 3s to 90s, and about 330,000 of the spindles were mules.
 The woven textile consisted mainly of print cloth in various types of construction and sateens, both woven from 34s warp and 38s weft.
 Practically all the goods were shipped to a factory in Moscow during this time.

-The managers and assistant managers of the mills were mainly Englishmen, as well as some Germans and Russians.
+The managers and assistant managers of the mills were mainly Englishmen, such as James Charnock.
+Others were Germans and Russians.
 The majority of the labourers were Estonians, but the initially smaller share of Russian workers would increase over time.
 The company provided a hospital, schooling for 1,200 children, a Lutheran church (for the Estonians and Germans), and a Russian Orthodox church (built at a cost of $250,000).
 Employees lived at the mill paying nominal rent.
 The owners provided a monthly allowance and board for workers who had spent longer than 30 years at the factory.